THE RESCUERS DOWN UNDER

 And this is fucking bullshit.

 On the plus side, it's plausible that Down Under's commercial failure and critical—I think I'll go with "misapprehension," because it's produced some pretty bad criticism, or at least criticism I can't even come close to understanding the point of—is what put Disney off theatrical sequels for so long.
 It's a streak only to be ended this winter once Ralph Breaks the Internet arrives, with Frozen 2 evidently not too far behind.
-(As it was more in keeping with Walt's original intention of a rotating animation anthology showcase, I'm not one to count Fantasia 2000 as "a sequel," nor, for other reasons, 2011's Winnie the Pooh.
+(As it was more in keeping with Walt's original intention of a rotating animation anthology showcase, I'm not one to count Fantasia 2000 as "a sequel," nor, for other reasons, 2011's Winnie the Pooh or 1945's Three Caballeros.
 However, I'm not against adding them to Disney's Sequel List on principle—as long as you also add them to the much shorter Good Sequel List.
 That also leaves out the theatrical-but-not-canonical Return to Neverland, but who gives a crap?
-I'm making a rhetorical point here.)
+I'm making a rhetorical point here!)
 Anyway, this does not speak to this film.

 So: The Rescuers Down Under is—I am comfortable saying even without having seen so much as a bare majority of the things, for it is known they are mostly bad—the best Disney sequel.
 Yes, that's sort of a default position, especially since the vast majority of the "Disney sequels" weren't produced by WDFA/WDAS.
 Still, I'd be comfortable saying it anyway, because Down Under may be literally the best sequel—that is, the best sequel to anything—at least in the sense that I can't actually name any other sequel that improves so completely on its original.
 Meanwhile, it is historically important from a technological standpoint—the first full feature made in Disney and Pixar's CAPS scan-and-paint system (and the first fully digital film, period), it was arguably the single biggest leap forward in animation technology ever made.
 And that certainly doesn't hurt it, either, because few technologies have arrived so fully-formed.